Leadership and Trust

 The difficulty is that once a culture is set and norms are established, it can be hard to change the status quo.
 Changing a culture of fear and blame can therefore be difficult.
 Leadership plays a vital role in driving forward such changes…

 Though as we have showed previously, poor leadership can harm an organisation even quicker, and sometimes inadvertently reinforces that culture of fear and blame.
 One way to do that is by suffering from the Rule Illusion, a ‘rules bias’ where chronic risk aversion means establishing ever more complex rules that can be used against employees by organisations that don’t care about their employees.
 A recent post on the Science For Work blog sets out how important a sense of justice at work really is.
 Poorly enforced rules can easily undo all the other efforts.
 Yves Morieux of BCG commented in a TED Talk on business generally:

 If you think about it, we pay more attention to knowing who to blame in case we fail, than to creating the conditions to succeed.
 We are creating organizations able to fail, but in a compliant way, with somebody clearly accountable when we fail.
 And we are quite effective at that: failing.

 Brené Brown wittily explains “why we blame others [to give a semblance of control], how it sabotages our relationships [because it is simply a way to discharge anger], and why we desperately need to move beyond this toxic behaviour”:

 There are Just Culture ‘decision aids’ available which help determine culpability (from the Latin concept of fault or guilt, culpa), i.e. the quantity of blame, normally on a sliding scale.
-Sometimes this is semantically turned to ‘accountability’, but still focused exclusively judging on the front line individual(s) and their behaviour.
+Sometimes this is semantically turned to ‘accountability’, but still focused exclusively on judging front line individual(s) and their behaviour.
 We have previously discussed the corrosive misapplication of these as bureaucratic tools by managers to routinely ‘judge’…